maxxie114/REAL-Hackathon-browser-agent-benchmark/README.md

 It's recommended to use [uv](https://docs.astral.sh/uv/), a very fast Python environment manager, to create and manage Python environments

+The environment variables OPENROUTER_API_KEY was giving error in the feature and yuvraj branch, so please replace your-openrouter-api-key with the openrouter key.

+The feature branch showcase the Orchestrator implementation, this is kind of broken for a lot of task.

+The yuvraj branch was debugging with Commet Opik for log tracking and fixing minor issues.

 ```bash
 uv sync
 ```